Scalp dysesthesia

 Only a few studies have been conducted on this condition.
 A theory behind the condition is that nerves innervating scalp hair follicles send pain messages back to the brain when the follicle no longer has a hair in it, in a similar way to phantom limb pain.
 Another theory is that people who have this condition (sometimes called "ponytail syndrome") have super-sensitive nerves in their scalp.

 In a recent study it was hypothesised that the unpleasant sensations experienced in scalp dysesthesia are the result of a sensory neuropathy secondary to cervical spine dysfunction and chronic tension of the pericranial muscles.
 16 patients were treated with a physiotherapist‐designed exercise protocol, 10 patients experienced a subjectively satisfying improvement and four had complete resolution of symptoms.

+The condition is also known to be caused by meningioma.

 A possible treatment is to halt hair loss in the patient, however it is important to understand and address any underlying psychologic comorbity.

 Use of antidepressants in treatment has been described.